Mentoring Tips and Ideas

 If you have been involved in a mentoring relationship with a child for over six months, try reading a book together.
 Probably no more than 150 pages on a subject you both enjoy.
 If your mentee struggles with reading, make it part of your meeting time and read together.

 Learn Local History

 Plan a short vacation in your own city.
 Many young people are unaware of the history of their city.
 Schedule a day to visit important local sites with your mentee.
-It could be a museum, a historical park, or even the old cemetery.
-You can talk about what life used to be like, how people lived, what kind of careers they might have had.
+It could be a museum, a historical park or even an old cemetery.
+You can talk about what life used to be like, how people lived and what kind of careers they might have had.
 Share stories of how you would like to be remembered.

 Have you ever noticed that some of your problems are not so bad in comparison to others?
 Take time to seek out someone that you both can help.
 It could be an elderly neighbor or maybe volunteering at a homeless shelter.
-Teaching your mentee to serve others in spite of their own circumstances is a valuable service to them personally and to the community.
+Teaching your mentee to serve others despite their own circumstances is a valuable service to them personally and to the community.